“legal practitioner” means a legal practitioner as defined in section 1 of the Legal Practice Act, 2014 (Act 28 of 2014);

 (3) If SARS disputes the assertion of privilege upon receipt of the information-

-(a) SARS must make arrangements with a practitioner from the panel appointed under section 111 to take receipt of the material;
+(a) SARS must make arrangements with a legal practitioner from the panel appointed under section 111 to take receipt of the material;

 (b) the person asserting privilege must seal and hand over the material in respect of which privilege is asserted to the practitioner;